-Take a Canal St-Martin cruise
+Take a Canal St-Martin Cruise

 Every 10 years, the city works to get the Canal St-Martin drained, bringing interesting discoveries to the surface, including discarded bikes.
-As we walked the Canal, we did see a couple of these bicycles laying in the relatively shallow waters.
+As we walked the Canal, we did see a couple of these bicycles lying in the relatively shallow waters.

 Canal St-Martin Map